Last updated on September 15, 2023

 I no longer believe the statistics put out by the government.
 In fact, I am not even sure there is anybody I really trust in Washington.
 I feel violated, angry, and helpless to do anything that will make a difference.

 And then there is always that one person who thinks everything is wonderful and President Obama is the best thing that happened to America.
-I suppose if I was receiving those government handouts I might agree.
-Sometimes when I am captioning, I think, if you mention one more “free” program I might qualify for, I will scream.
+I suppose if I was receiving those government handouts, I might agree.
+Sometimes when I am captioning, I think I will scream if you mention one more “free” program I might qualify for.
 Why do people feel like they need something or deserve something “free” from the government?
 What happened to hard work and sacrifice?

 All those “free” programs are not free.
-They have cost somebody something.
-And I can tell you this; they didn’t come out of President Obama’s stock portfolio or the Washington bureaucrats’ retirement.
+They cost somebody something.
+And I can tell you this; they didn’t come out of the Washington bureaucrats’ retirement.
 They came out of hard-working people’s pockets like you and me that get up in the morning and go to work and earn a paycheck by sweat, blood, and sacrifice.
 And charity—I am all for charity and giving.
 But the government’s giving of my money is not charity.
 It’s theft.

 I guess I have ranted on long enough.
 When I get depressed over the news that I caption every day, I remind myself that I have much to be thankful for.
 I need to put my hope in the only one that deserves my adoration and commitment—my Lord and Savior, Jesus Christ.
 It is for such a time as this that we are here to be a witness to the world.
 To put our faith and trust in man is futile.

 My heavenly Father also gently reminds me that those who are in power He put there.
 None of this craziness in Washington has caught Him by surprise, and His purposes, thoughts, and plans are higher than mine.
 “Be still and know that I am God” is what He commands us to do.